-- 154. The secretariat informed the meeting of a number of activities that were not originally designated priority areas by the CDCC, but which were either performed by the secretariat under the ECLAC work programme or were the subject of recent mandates.
-These were: - The Economic Survey of Caribbean Countries; - Major macro-economic indicators; - The special programme for small island developing countries; - Caribbean/Latin American relations; and - The CDCC Newsletter. - 155.
+- 154. The secretariat informed the meeting of a number of activities that had not originally been designated priority areas by the CDCC but either were performed by the secretariat under the ECLAC work programme or were the subject of recent mandates.
+These were: - The economic survey of Caribbean countries; - Major macro-economic indicators; - The special programme for small island developing countries; - Caribbean-Latin American relations; - The CDCC newsletter. - 155.
 Reference was made to work carried out on major economic indicators and recognition given to the work carried out in the areas of statistics and economic evaluation.
-It was suggested that further evaluation of economic performance in CDCC member countries should be prepared for a period ending in 1986 or 1987, which should include an analytic view of the countries' economic status in the context of the global economy and should reflect the impact of the world economic crisis on these countries.

-- 156. The secretariat noted that the data in the document under reference covered a ten-year period (1974-1984).
+It was suggested that a further evaluation of economic performance in CDCC member countries should be prepared for a period ending in 1986 or 1987, which should include an analytic view of the countries' economic status in the context of the global economy and should reflect the impact of the world economic crisis on these countries. - 156.
+The secretariat noted that the data in the document in question covered a 10-year period (1974-1984).
 The analysis in the document was tentative since consistent time series were difficult to obtain.
-The document had been refined to include comments from the recent meeting of Caribbean Economists in Jamaica and plans to produce an annual update of the data provided had been made.
+The document had been refined to include comments from the recent meeting of Caribbean economists in Jamaica and plans had been made to produce an annual update of the data provided.
 A detailed sectoral analysis would also be done each year. - 157.
-The attention of the meeting was drawn to the request for specific authority, endorsement, support and other action requested from CDCC in connection with the secretariat's work programme. - 158.
+The attention of the meeting was drawn to the request that CDCC should give specific authority, endorsement and support and perform other action in connection with the secretariat's work programme. - 158.
 There being no further comments, the Chairman noted the endorsement of the paper by the Conference.

-Agenda Item 6 - Work Programme for the biennium 1988-1989
+Agenda Item 6 - Work programme for the biennium 1988-1989

-159. In introducing the ECLAC/CDCC Work Programme for the 1988-89 biennium, the secretariat indicated that the programme was developed in late 1985 after the ninth session and sent to members and associate members of the CDCC for comment.
-In the absence of a CDCC meeting in 1986 this programme was discussed and approved at the XXI Session of ECLAC in Mexico and later submitted to the United Nations programming and budgetary machinery.
-The Committee was asked to take note of the United Nations approved subprogrammes reproduced in the document LC/CAR/G.231
+159. In introducing the ECIAC/CDCC work programme for the 1988-1989 bismnium, the secretariat indicated that the programme had been developed late in 1985 after the ninth session and sent to members and associate members of the CDCC for comment.
+In the absence of a CDCC meeting in 1986, this programme had been discussed and approved at the twenty-first session of ECIAC in Mexico and later submitted to the United Nations programming and budgetary machinery.
+The

+Committee was asked to take note of the United Nations approved subprogrammes reproduced in the document LC/CAR/G.231.

-Agenda Items 7 and 8 - Medium term plan 1990 - 1995 Draft Summary of Outputs for 1990 - 1991
+Agenda Items 7 and 8 - Medium-term plan (1990-1995) and draft summary of proposed work programme output for 1990-1991